 How to define your end users’ needs to optimize Microsoft 365 content search

-A great way to understand your users is to define “search personas” so you can develop training for different types of users to help them succeed in their content search.
+A great way to understand your end users is to define “search personas” so you can develop training for different types of users to help them succeed in their content search.

 Personas can help categorize end users into groups based on their roles and how they work with Microsoft 365.
-They’re helpful when optimizing content search because user needs can vary widely.
+They’re helpful when optimizing content search because end user needs can vary widely.

-A good place to start?
 You can start by talking with your end users in different departments of your company or sending out a survey to get the information you need to optimize content search.
 Here’s a list of basic questions to get you started:

 To get the information you need to develop your search personas, you can use Microsoft Search in the Admin Dashboard.
 Analyze search query data and search statistics to understand patterns and trends in how your end users look for things.
-Here you can find the top content search queries, common search terms, topics, and search behaviors that can help to further flesh out your personas.

 Let’s look at an example search persona: